We are often asked about how to homeschool Fine Arts in high school. Here are some tips!

 - Musical Art: playing instruments, singing, music theory and history, attending performances

 - Dance: Participating in ballet, jazz, tap, ballroom, attending performances

 - Dramatic Art: acting, participating in pantomime, theater production, attending performances (the 7Sisters ebookstore has resources to help you)

-Here some ways to earn a high school credit in Fine Arts:
+Choose something from the list above and spend the entire credit’s hours on that one topic.
+Here some ways to earn a high school credit in Fine Arts in a specialized topic: